estebanpw/TYMA-2021/README.md

 ## Use

-1. First clone or download this repository from: https://github.com/estebanpw/pydotplot
+1. First clone or download this repository from [here](https://github.com/estebanpw/TYMA-2021)

 2. If on linux, run "make all" to compile.
 If on windows, execute the "make-windows.bat"